 We cannot pretend not to have known that economic models work best in reductionist environments, and that the introduction of complications (like off-balance sheet derivatives) tend to reduce the effectiveness of economic models.
 Conceptually, once models start to consider too many inter-related variables, or degrees of freedom as statisticians call them, they become so rich and sensitive that no empirical observation can either support or refute them.
 And so any failures of economists to spot the housing bubble or predict the credit crisis, as Johnson mentions, become our failures too.
 We would have done better to equip our economists (or academics) with the tools necessary to perform the “down and dirty” analyses that take into account the complex and changing nature of our economy.

-Seeing no reason why they ought to have succeeded, we’re perhaps a little we’re more forgiving (than Mr. Johnson) of economists’ shortcomings.
+Seeing no reason why they ought to have succeeded, we’re perhaps a little more forgiving (than Mr. Johnson) of economists’ shortcomings.
 But we share his concerns that mathematical sciences are being too directly applied, that the practices and the incentives are being largely ignored.

 On Endlessly Assuming “Mean Reversion”